News & Events

 Posted: Jan.
 2015

 The Great Plains ADA Center joined the Department of Architectural Studies October 1, 2014.
 Established in 1991 with the leadership of Jim de Jong, Executive Director, the Center’s mission is to provide professional, quality information and services on the Americans with Disabilities Act.
 The staff provides service to individuals, families and entities of Iowa, Kansas, Missouri and Nebraska.
 The Department welcomes the Center’s ambitious and talented staff and looks forward to many fruitful collaborations in our future.
-The partnership is featured in the 2015 Vanguard publication.

 Students Design City of Columbia Bus Shelters